MystenLabs/sui/doc/src/learn/sui-glossary.md

 ### Gas

 As with other blockchains, [gas](https://www.investopedia.com/terms/g/gas-ethereum.asp) refers to the currency for the cost of conducting a transaction.
-In Sui, the currency is eponymous: Sui
+In Sui, the currency is eponymous: SUI

 ### Genesis